Penguinchao/SpigotPluginQuickstart/README.md

 ## Contribute

 I appreciate every help i can get.
 If you are missing something, feel free to open an [Issue](https://github.com/tkausl/SpigotPluginQuickstart/issues) or Pull-Request.

+## FAQ

+#### What is an Archetype?

+An Archetype is mavens way to provide skeleton projects.
+Archetypes provide a directory-structure and a few default files, to quickstart a project without setting everything up again and again.

+#### Your English is bad.

+I hope its not **too** bad.
+English isn't my first language, feel free to message me or pull-request a change.